-As mentioned above, the federal funds rate expectations are constrained to be 25bp through 2013Q2.
-We do this by adding federal funds rate expectations through 2013Q2 to the usual set of observables, as described in more detlail in the FRBNY DSGE Model Documentation (we actually add federal funds rate expectations to the observables since the near-zero interest rate policy came into place in late 2008).
-We correspondigly change the model by adding anticipated monetary policy shocks to the central bank's reaction function, following Laseen and Svensson (2009).
-The model can therefore match the new information (the FFR expectations) in two different ways: (i) via the anticipated policy shocks, which capture pre-announced deviations from the estimated policy rule (that is, "we expect interest rates to be low because monetray policy is unsually accommodative"); and (ii) by changing its assessment of the state of the economy (that is, "we expect interest rates to be low because the state of the economy is worse than previously estimated").
+As mentioned above, in order to incorporate market expectations into our outlook we add federal funds rate expectations through 2014Q2 to the usual set of observables, as described in more detail in the FRBNY DSGE Model Documentation (we actually add federal funds rate expectations to the observables since the near-zero interest rate policy came into place in late 2008).
+We correspondingly change the model by adding anticipated monetary policy shocks to the central bank's reaction function, following Laseen and Svensson (2009).
+The model can therefore match the new information (the FFR expectations) in two different ways: (i) via the anticipated policy shocks, which capture pre-announced deviations from the estimated policy rule (that is, "we expect interest rates to be low because monetary policy is unusually accommodative"); and (ii) by changing its assessment of the state of the economy (that is, "we expect interest rates to be low because the state of the economy is worse than previously estimated").
 The two channels capture the exogenous and endogenous component of monetary policy, respectively.

-We discussed the effect of anticipated shocks in the previous section.
-Figure 7 shows our baseline unconditional (left panels) and conditional (right panels) forecasts (solid lines) as well as the forecasts without incorporating federal funds rate expectations (dashed lines).
-This figure provides information as to how the model's assessment of the state of the economy changes following the additional information incorporated in FFR expectations.
-The figure shows that not imposing near-zero expectations for the federal funds rate through mid-2013 has only a modest impact on the forecasts for output and inflation through mid-2013.
-Output growth and inflation forecasts for 2014 are lower (by roughly 50 and 25 basis points, respectively) when we incorporate the policy rate expectations, indicating that the model partly interprets the near-zero federal funds rate as the endogenous response of monetary policy to a slow recovery.
-The interest rate rises to one percent as the 25bp FFR expectations are removed.
-This is in large part due to the fact that our estimated rule responds to the growth rate of output as opposed to the output gap, and may threefore not approprioately capture current policy.
+We discussed the first channel - the effect of anticipated shocks - in the previous section.
+Figure 6 shows our baseline unconditional (left panels) and conditional (right panels) forecasts (solid lines) as well as the forecasts without incorporating federal funds rate expectations (dashed lines).
+Without incorporating federal funds rate expectations (dashed lines).
+The figure shows that the model interprets the data on expected future federal funds rates as signalling a relatively weak state of the economy and a sluggish expansion in the next few years.
+Indeed, by assuming that monetary policy will be conducted in the future approximately as has been the case historically, the model partly rationalizes near-zero expectations for the federal funds rate through mid-2013 with a relatively slow improvement in economic conditions.
+When abstracting from the information provided by expected future FRBNY DSGE Model: Research Directors Draft April 11, 2012 federal funds rates, forecasts are indeed a bit more optimistic.
+Output growth and inflation forecasts for 2014 are higher by roughly 110 and 30 basis points, respectively, despite a more rapid tightening of monetary policy.
+The latter policy tightening occurs sooner when expected future federal funds rates are not constrained, with the federal funds rate going to 1 percent in the current quarter and 3 percent by the end of the forecast horizon.